josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 * Automatically recalibrate your models with new data
   -> This ensure the model is up-to-date without the hustle and delay from rebuilding models

-**The product also includes several features that are not in the trial, including:**
+**In addition, Orbit has other features that address different challenges with management machine learning models once they are deployed, including:**
 * Audit Trail
 * A/B, canary, blue-green deploy, and out-of-time testing
 * Notification integration with email and Slack
 * Scheduling, automation, and orchestration of various production tasks
 * Custom data monitoring functions
 * Model version control

+We do not have time to cover these features today.
+Contact us for a full demo.

 ## What are the next steps?